ethanchiasson/next-portfolio/works/story-flow.md

 ![Storyflow](../storyflow.png)

-Storyflow is an app that helps you creators create, edit, and stream scripts in a customizeable online teleprompter.
-Simple add your text, edit your colors, set and speed, and start making better videos.
+Storyflow is an app that helps users create, edit, and stream scripts in a customizable online teleprompter.
+Simply add your text, edit your colors, set the speed, and start making better videos.

 ### Built with
-Nextjs, Shadcn, and Framer motion
+React, Next.js, Shadcn, and Framer motion.